 If you forgot the password, you can clear the password by erasing the CMOS Real Time Clock (RTC) RAM.
 The RAM data containing the password information is powered by the onboard button cell battery.
-To erase the RTC RAM: (1) Unplug your computer, (2) Short the solder points, (3) Turn ON your computer, (4) Hold down <Delete> during bootup and enter BIOS setup to re-enter user preferences.
+To erase the RTC RAM: (1)Unplug your computer; (2)Uncap the blue jumper cap from default [1-2]; (3)Place the jumper cap onto pins [2-3] to short the RTC CMOS registry and erase its memory; (4)Uncap the jumpers and return the cap to the operational default position [1-2]; (5)Turn ON your computer; (6) Hold down <Delete> during bootup and enter BIOS setup to re-enter user preferences.